 Step 5.
 Do one of the following:

-- Click the link to open it in a Web browser.
+- Click the link to open it in the Web browser.

 Step 6.
 Share the link in some way, for example by including it in an e-mail that you send to all users who you want to have files uploaded.

-To see an overview of all Shared Links, click Shared Links in the top right corner next to your avatar.
+To see an overview of all Shared Links and Share Requests, click Shared Links in the top right corner next to your avatar.

 Figure: Click Shared Links in the top right corner to see an overview of all Shared Links.